tohoku-edyn/CanteraMFR/README.md

     cmake ../
     make

-**Note: If your Ubuntu version is 18.04, don't forget to modify 'CMakeLists.txt'.**
+**Note: If your Ubuntu version is 18.04 or 20.04, don't forget to modify 'CMakeLists.txt'.**

 ### Run an example of CanteraMFR for Ammonia
     cd ..